learn-software-engineering/learn-software-engineering/content/software-engineering/0200-sdlc/06-deployment.en.md

 ## Conclusion

 The deployment stage is complex but critical to delivering customer value reliably and rapidly.
-Using proven strategies around automation, testing rigor, collaboration, and incremental delivery enables high quality deployments.
+Using proven strategies around automation, testing rigour, collaboration, and incremental delivery enables high quality deployments.
 Leveraging deployment tools and evolving DevOps practices will be key for accelerating deployments.
 With robust deployment capabilities in place, organizations can focus on faster innovation and take software from ideation to customer use efficiently.

 ---